iLib-js/ilib-lint/README.md

   because of gender and plurality agreement rules.
 - converted all unit tests from  nodeunit to jest
 - updated dependencies
-- added source-no-manual-currency-formatting ri;e to check that source strings do not contain manually formatted currencies.
+- added source-no-manual-currency-formatting rule to check that source strings do not contain manually formatted currencies.
 Tell the engineer to use a locale-sensitive number formatter instead.